 The way to the top continues through a narrow pass, then some more climbing, before finally, a beautiful view of Abeokuta – the place under the rock – unfolds.

 The panoramic view of Abeokuta reveals a distinctively red city of low-rise, old buildings from the colonial and pre-colonial eras.
-A red brick church standing out in the middle of down-town, fits perfectly in with the colour theme.
+The red brick church in the middle of downtown, fits perfectly in with the colour theme.

 Leaving Abeokuta, heading back towards Lagos, one also notices the modern side of the city.
 Ogun state is known as one of the better-governed states in Nigeria, with development-focused authorities.
 A major road project under construction seems poised to ease traffic considerably once finished.
 Also, existing infrastructure seems rather well-maintained – a rare occurence in Nigeria.